death-scripts/item-eyez/README.md

    ./installer/build-installer.sh
    ```

-   The resulting `ItemEyezInstaller.exe` will install .NET Desktop Runtime 8.0 and SQL Server Express if they are not present, and then install or upgrade ItemEyez.
+   The resulting `ItemEyezInstaller.exe` will install SQL Server Express if it is not present, and then install or upgrade ItemEyez.

 ## Installer Behavior

-- Detects Microsoft .NET Desktop Runtime 8.0.
-If missing, it will download and install it.
 - Detects a SQL Server Express instance named `SQLEXPRESS`.
 If missing, SQL Server Express is installed silently.
 - Supports upgrades when a previous version of ItemEyez is already installed.